 PRTG Manual: Tags

-For every object in your PRTG setup, you cannot only name objects, you can also define tags in the object settings to additionally mark an object as a member of certain categories.
-Although some tags are automatically predefined when adding objects, you are completely free in which tags you want to add.
-For example, you can mark all of the bandwidth sensors that are especially important for you with the tag bandwidth_important.
+For every object in your setup, you can define tags in the object settings to additionally categorize these objects.
+Although some tags are predefined when you add objects, you can add further tags.
+For example, you can mark all bandwidth sensors that are especially important for you with the tag bandwidthimportant.

-The filter shows an object only if all three conditions are true.
+The filter only shows an object if all three conditions are met.
 The order of the tags in a tag field does not matter.

 Here are some examples that show how to filter by tags:

 - If you enter –netflow, the table list, library, or report includes all objects that do not have this tag.
 With the tags +netflow or netflow, you filter for objects that have this tag.

 - If you enter +netflow –bandwidthimportant, the table list, library, or report includes all objects that have the tag 'netflow', but excludes all objects that have the tag 'bandwidthimportant'.

 - If you enter netflow bandwidthimportant, the table list, library, or report includes all objects that have either the tag 'netflow' or the tag 'bandwidthimportant' or both tags.

 For performance reasons, PRTG has a display limit of 1,000 tags when you select Sensors | By Tag in the main menu bar.
 If you have more than 1,000 tags, PRTG shows no tags here.
 You can, however, still use tags for filters and searches, for example.